Vinfall/vndb/README.md

 > [!NOTE]
 > If you ever export your data on VNDB, the vanilla `XML` format sadly will NOT work (as I'm lazy to write/find a parser).
 >
-> You can also use [the counterfeit example](example/) to take a look at the results.
+> By the way, you can also use [the counterfeit example](example/) to take a look at the results.

 ## Usage

-Tested with Python 3.13 & R 4.4 on GNU/Linux.
+[Legacy](/legacy/) is tested with Python 3.13 & R 4.4 on GNU/Linux, I have not adapted VNDB Query format yet.
+As I moved back to VNDB List Export, this is unlikely to happen.

 ### Easy way